maximfluieraru/wp_portfolio/README.md

 <!-- A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.
  -->
-This project was created to learn how to creat a portfolio unsing a CMS (WordPress)
+This project was created to learn how to create a portfolio unsing a CMS (WordPress)

 ## Installation